scrapnode/blog.scrapnode.com/_posts/2023-01-26-push-docker-image-to-multiple-registry.md

 ## Limitations

-If we need to run too many pipelines (> 2 pipelines), you can find there is resource wasting at the workflow I have showed you.
+If we need to run too many pipelines (> 2 pipelines), you can find there is resource wasting at the workflow I have shown you.
 Because we need to run seperated job for different registry, we end up with run docker build multiple time.
 You can improve it by run only one job, set the flag to environment variable and check it at the step of push image to registry.
 But you can not reuse pre-defined actions from Github Actions Marketplace.

 In my case, they are [docker/build-push-action](https://github.com/docker/build-push-action) and [aws-actions/amazon-ecr-login](https://github.com/aws-actions/amazon-ecr-login)

-> Be careful when you decided to manage credentials of registry by yourself cause there is a risk to leak them at Github Action logs
+> Be cautious when you decided to manage credentials of registry by yourself cause there is a risk of them leaking in Github Action logs
 {: .prompt-warning }